ralopez/Cleaning-Data-Course-Project/README.md

 PART 4: Using the data set obtained in Part 3, this part creates an independent tidy data set with the average of each variable for each activity and each subject.

 PART 5: Writes to file "Tidy.txt" the tidy data obtained in Part 4.
 It also reads it and shows it to make sure it is OK

-NOTE: In order to view correctly the "Tidy.txt" file you should save it in your working directory and use in RStudio the command
+#NOTE: In order to view correctly the "Tidy.txt" file you should save it in your working directory and use (in RStudio) the commands
-demo <- read.table("Tidy.txt", header = TRUE)
+data <- read.table("Tidy.txt", header = TRUE)
-View(demo)
+View(data)